Thuan1110/react-movies/README.md

 ## General info

 ```
-This project is mainly for practice on how to use hooks, make api calls to get datas and pass datas through components in ReactJS
+This project is mainly for practice on how to use hooks, create custom hooks, make api calls to get datas and pass datas through components in ReactJS
 ```

 ## Frameworks/libraries